opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/installing-configuring/advanced-hardware-setups/index.md

 * Browse to **Advanced -> System -> Reboot**.
 * Click “Perform reboot” and wait for the device to restart.

 Do these steps for each Commotion node connected to the switch.
-When you set the IP on those nodes, you must set it to a different address in the same subnet you configured above.
-In the example given, you would set the addresses to 172.16.100.2, 172.16.100.3, and so on.

-Do these steps for each Commotion node connected to the switch.
 When all the nodes have been configured, you can confirm that they are meshing over the wired Ethernet connections by connecting to one of the nodes and browsing to the **Basic Menu -> Status**.
 Then click on “Nearby Mesh Devices” and look under the “OLSR Links” section.
 You should see entries for all of the nodes connected to the switch, and they should have IP addresses on the same subnet, as given out by the modem or router.
 These will look like 192.168.x.y, or 10.0.x.y, or something similar.
 That entry will have an ETX value of 0.100.
 If this is the case, the nodes are successfully meshing with Ethernet.

 *Tip: Mounting wireless routers very close to each other can cause interference.
 For best performance, we recommend mounting equipment on separate poles, with two or three meters (6 to 10 feet) between them and using metal shields on the back of directional nodes.
 These reduce the wireless signal radiated from the back of the equipment, reducing the interference.
 You can [buy these commercially](http://www.rfarmor.com), or [make your own from metal building studs](http://gowasabi.net/content/importance-shielding).*

-## Meshing with Ethernet with a Static Gateway
+## Mesh with Ethernet with a Static Gateway

 ### Using Static IP addressing, with a Gateway to the Internet